Neurodivergent: Understanding the Spectrum of Cognitive Differences

 Strengths and Challenges of Neurodivergence

 Neurodivergent individuals often possess unique strengths and abilities that can be valuable assets in various settings.
-For example, individuals with ASD may excel in attention to detail, pattern recognition, and logical thinking, while those with ADHD may thrive in environments that allow for creativity, multitasking, and spontaneity.
+For example, individuals with ASD may excel in attention to detail, pattern recognition, and logical thinking.
+Those with ADHD may thrive in environments that allow for creativity, multitasking, and spontaneity.

 However, neurodivergent individuals may also face communication, social interaction, sensory processing, and executive functioning challenges.
 These challenges can lead to difficulties navigating social situations, completing tasks, or managing daily routines.